aimenkhakwani/university/README.md

 ## Description

-A web app to register courses and students to a university.
-Demonstrates MySQL many-to-many relationship.
+A web app for a university registrar to register courses and students to a university.
+Demonstrates MySQL many-to-many relationship, and uses join statements.
+The registrar can add students and courses, as well as delete and update them (CRUD).
+The web app displays individual students with all the courses they are enrolled in, as well as an option to add a course to the student course.
+The same can be done with a course (add a student in the course or view all students enrolled in a particular course).

 <img src="/web/screenshot.png" alt="a screenshot of the site">